-Average Secchi disk depth at Isle Lake in 2011 was 0.66 m.
-A value of 0.66 m falls into the hypereutrophic, or extremely productive, classification.
-This value also suggests that, on average, no surface light remained for photosynthesis beyond 1.32 m.
+Average Secchi disk depth at Isle Lake in 2014 was 1.49 m.
+A value of 1.49 m falls into the eutrophic, or biologically productive, classification.
+This value also suggests that, on average, no surface light remained for photosynthesis beyond 2.98 m.
 Decreased water clarity can impair the growth of macrophytes and make foraging difficult for fish.
 High concentrations of algae/cyanobacteria are likely the biggest impairments to water clarity at Isle Lake.
-Water clarity remained below 1.00 m throughout the summer until September 7th, when it measured 1.25 m.
+Secchi disk readings showed a seasonal minimum of 1.20 m on July 6th and a seasonal maximum of 1.75 m on September 14th (Figure 3).